hankbao/libreboot/docs/hcl/index.md

     -   BOE-Hydis HV121P01-101 (works)

-Most X60Ts only have digitizer (pen), but some have finger (touch) aswell as pen; finger/multitouch doesn\'t work, only digitizer (pen) does.
+Most X60Ts only have digitizer (pen), but some have finger (touch) aswell as pen; finger/multitouch doesn't work, only digitizer (pen) does.

 You can remove an X61/X61s motherboard from the chassis and install an